Merseyside Child Death Overview Panel (CDOP)

 Confidentiality

-All child deaths will be discussed anonymously and papers will only be shared with panel members; it is then the responsibility of the panel member to ensure confidentiality and security of the papers.
-The sign-in sheet for each panel will include a confidentiality statement, and any declarations of professional interest in any of the cases.
+All child deaths are discussed anonymously, and papers will only be shared with Panel members.
+It is the responsibility of the Panel member to ensure confidentiality and security of the papers.
+The sign-in sheet for each panel includes a confidentiality statement, and any declarations of professional interest in any of the cases.

 Frequency